 Wages for the OEWS survey are straight-time, gross pay, exclusive of premium pay.
 Base rate; cost-of-living allowances; guaranteed pay; hazardous-duty pay; incentive pay, including commissions and production bonuses; and tips are included.
 Excluded are overtime pay, severance pay, shift differentials, nonproduction bonuses, employer cost for supplementary benefits, and tuition reimbursements.

-The May 2020 OEWS estimates use the metropolitan area definitions delineated in Office of Management and Budget (OMB) Bulletin 17-01.
-For more information, please see the OEWS area definitions.
+The May 2021 OEWS estimates use the metropolitan area definitions delineated in Office of Management and Budget (OMB) Bulletin 17-01.
+For more information, please see www.bls.gov/oes/current/msa_def.htm.

-Answers to frequently asked questions about the OEWS data are available on the OEWS frequently asked questions page.
+Answers to frequently asked questions about the OEWS data are available at www.bls.gov/oes/oes_ques.htm.